jawahar-shazab/docs/docs/api.md

 GET /v1/agents/discover/:agentId/:username/:password
 ```

-Discovers cameras using a username and password.
+This API discovers cameras accessible to a specific agent using the provided `username` and `password` for authentication.
+It helps identify and register devices within the agent's scope.

 #### 20. Discover Cameras (Network Interface)